 The Chairman of the Annual Meeting may refuse to allow the transaction of any business, or to acknowledge the nomination of any person, not made in compliance with our Bylaws.
+60 ABM Industries Incorporated 2024 Proxy Statement

-SUBMISSION OF STOCKHOLDER PROPOSALS FOR 2024 ANNUAL MEETING
+SUBMISSION OF STOCKHOLDER PROPOSALS FOR 2025 ANNUAL MEETING

-The table below summarizes the requirements for stockholders who wish to submit proposals or director nominations for the 2024 Annual Meeting of Stockholders.
+The table below summarizes the requirements for stockholders who wish to submit proposals or director nominations for the 2025 Annual Meeting of Stockholders.
 Stockholders are encouraged to consult Rule 14a-8 of the Exchange Act and our Bylaws, as appropriate, to see all applicable information.

-Under SEC rules and our Bylaws, if a stockholder wants us to include a proposal in our 2024 proxy materials for presentation at our 2024 Annual Meeting of Stockholders, then the proposal must be received at our principal executive offices at One Liberty Plaza, 7th Floor, New York, New York 10006, Attention: Corporate Secretary, as described below.
+Under SEC rules and our Bylaws, if a stockholder wants us to include a proposal in our 2025 proxy materials for presentation at our 2025 Annual Meeting of Stockholders, then the proposal must be received at our principal executive offices at One Liberty Plaza, 7th Floor, New York, New York 10006, Attention: Corporate Secretary, as described below.

+Proposals for inclusion in the 2025 Proxy Statement

+Other proposals/nominees to be presented at the 2025 Annual Meeting

+Type of proposal

+Where to send

+SEC rules permit stockholders to submit proposals for inclusion in our 2025 Proxy Statement by satisfying the requirements set forth in Rule 14a-8 of the Securities Exchange

+When proposal must be received by the Company No later than October 18, 2024

-Proposals for inclusion in the 2024 Proxy Statement Other proposals/nominees to be presented at the 2024 Annual Meeting Type of proposal SEC rules permit stockholders to submit proposals for inclusion in our 2024 Proxy Statement by satisfying the requirements set forth in Rule 14a-8 of the Securities Exchange Act Stockholders may present proposals for business to be considered or proposals for director nominations directly at the 2024 Annual Meeting (and not for inclusion in our proxy materials) by satisfying the requirements set forth in Section 2.5 or Section 3.7 of our Bylaws, as applicable.
-When proposal must be received by the Company No later than October 14, 2023 No earlier than November 23, 2023, and no later than December 23, 2023.
-In addition to satisfying the requirements under our Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than ABM's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act (including a statement that such stockholder intends to solicit the holders of shares representing at least 67% of the voting power of the Company's shares entitled to vote on the election of directors in support of director nominees other than ABM's nominees) no later than January 22, 2024.
-Where to send Delivered to, or be mailed and received at the Company's Office of the Corporate Secretary One Liberty Plaza, 7th Floor New York, New York 10006 principal executive offices: What to include The information required by Rule 14a-8 of the Exchange Act The information required by our Bylaws including, without limitation, the following information with respect to stockholder director nominees (among other matters): (i) the proposing person's notice, (ii) the nominee's written questionnaire with respect to the background and qualifications of such nominee including all information related to the candidate that is required to be disclosed in a proxy statement or other filings in connection with the solicitation of proxies for the election of directors in a contested election pursuant to Section 14(a) of the Exchange Act and related rules and regulations, (iii) a representation from the nominee that he or she is not party to and will not become a party to any agreement about how such person will act or vote on Board matters that has not been disclosed to the Company, (iv) disclosure of any agreement or arrangement with any person, other than the Company, to any direct or indirect compensation, reimbursement or indemnification for service as a Board member, and (v) a representation from the nominee that, if elected, he or she will comply with the Company's disclosed corporate governance policies (including as set forth in Section 2.13(c) of the Bylaws and the related agreement to tender, promptly following the meeting at which he or she is elected as a director, an irrevocable conditional resignation).
+Stockholders may present proposals for business to be considered or proposals for director nominations directly at the 2025 Annual Meeting (and not for inclusion in our proxy materials) by satisfying the requirements set forth in Section 2.5 or Section 3.7 of our Bylaws, as applicable.

+No earlier than November 27, 2024, and no later than December 27, 2024.

+Delivered to, or be mailed and received at the Company's principal executive offices:

+Office of the Corporate Secretary One Liberty Plaza, 7th Floor New York, New York 10006

+What to include The information required by Rule 14a-8 of the Exchange Act

+The information required by our Bylaws including, without limitation, the following information with respect to stockholder and the stockholder director nominees (among other matters): (i) the proposing person's notice, (ii) the nominee's written questionnaire with respect to the identity, background and qualifications of such nominee (iii) all information related to the candidate that is required to be disclosed in a proxy statement or other filings in connection with the solicitation of proxies for the election of directors in a contested election pursuant to Section 14(a) of the Exchange Act , (iv) a representation from the nominee that he or she is not party to and will not become a party to any agreement, arrangement or understanding about how such person will act or vote on any issue or question that has not been disclosed to the Company, (v) disclosure of any agreement, arrangement, or understanding with any person or entity, other than the Company, with respect to any direct or indirect compensation, reimbursement or indemnification for service as a Board member, and (vi) a representation from the nominee that, if elected, he or she would be in compliance and will comply with the Bylaws and with all applicable publicly disclosed corporate governance policies, and (vii) if applicable, a statement in the notice that such stockholder intends to solicit the holders of shares representing at least 67% of the voting power of the Company's shares entitled to vote on the election of directors in support of director nominees other than ABM's nominees

-$^{^{\}star} \ \text{Our Bylaws are available in the corporate governance section of our website at http://investor.abm.com/corporate-governance.cfm.}$
+^{} Our Bylaws are available in the corporate governance section of our website at http://investor.abm.com/corporate-governance.cfm.